 Another common theme across the set is a desire to appear caring – human even.
 Pfizer emphasized topics like emotional wellbeing and family, using those themes 6.3x and 1.8x more, respectively.
 Words and phrases relating to support–health tips, awareness and resources were also a feature of Pfizer messaging.

-The two healthcare issues most discussed by the pharma brand were rare diseases and smoking.
+The two healthcare issues most discussed by the pharma brand, sourced through social listening, were rare diseases and smoking.
 Likely not a coincidence as Pfizer produces Chantix, a prescription medication used to help adults quit smoking.

 GSK: The Revolutionizing Scientist